-reece's economic freedom score is 55.1, making its economy the 113th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 1.8 points from last year, and Greece is ranked 42nd out of 44 countries in the Europe region.
-The country's economic freedom score is lower than the world and regional averages.
-Greece's economy is considered "mostly unfree" according to the 2024 Index.
+reece's economic freedom score is 60.6, making its economy the 83rd freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 5.5 points from last year, and Greece is ranked 40th out of 44 countries in the Europe region.
+The country's economic freedom score is higher than the world average and lower than the regional average.
+Greece's economy is considered "moderately free" according to the 2025 Index.

-The Greek economy has been rebounding, supported by positive changes that include labor market reforms and stabilization of the banking sector.
-However, debt and the weakness of institutional competitiveness remain challenges.
-Decades of overspending, insufficient structural reform, and persistent corruption have contributed to a lack of economic dynamism and entrepreneurial growth.
-The public sector still consumes too much GDP, and the rigid labor market impedes productivity and job growth.
+The Greek economy has been rebounding, supported by positive changes that include labor market reforms and banking-sector stabilization, but debt and weak institutional competitiveness continue to challenge the economy.
+Decades of excessive spending, insufficient structural reform, and persistent corruption have discouraged economic dynamism and entrepreneurial growth.
+The public sector still consumes too much of Greece's GDP, and a rigid labor market impedes productivity and job growth.
 Tourism and shipping are Greece's most important industries.
 Unemployment and public debt remain high.